If you come from chapter

 Then, how to evaluate a variable type in JavaScript ?

-typeof is a built-in operator that returns the type of a value by looking in the “type flag” (see MDN article)
+typeof is a built-in operator that returns the type of a value by looking in the “type flag” (

 With normal typing, suitability is assumed to be determined by an object’s type only.
 In duck typing, an object’s suitability is determined by the presence of certain methods and properties (with appropriate meaning), rather than the actual type of the object.